abraunegg/onedrive/docs/usage.md

 Once these values are changed, you will need to restart your client so that the new values are detected and used.

 To make these changes permanent on your system, refer to your OS reference documentation.

+## Using the OneDrive Client for Linux to synchronise your data

 ### Increasing application logging level
 When running a sync (`--sync`) or using monitor mode (`--monitor`), it may be desirable to see additional information regarding the progress and operation of the client.
 For example, for a `--sync` command, this would be: